ezffmpeg/ezffmpeg/README.md

 # ezffmpeg - the eziest way to use ffmpeg

 A simple and powerful Node.js library that wraps ffmpeg to make video editing easier.
-This library provides an intuitive API for common video editing operations like concatenation, rotation, scaling, and adding text overlays.

 ## Features